bossanova808/script.service.playbackresumer/README.md

 Support is via the Kodi forum thread: <https://forum.kodi.tv/showthread.php?tid=355383>

-(Original code by bradvido88 recovered from the Kodi forum, and from May 2019 updated & maintained in this repo by bossanova808).
+(Re-written from the ground up in 2021 by bossanova808, originally inspired by bradvido88 code recovered from the Kodi forum, and from May 2019 updated & maintained in this repo by bossanova808).